Whale Interpretive Centre Telegraph Cove, British Columbia

 Pygmy Sperm Whale

-Our Pygmy Sperm Whale is the only individual of his species to ever be seen in BC waters.
+Our pygmy sperm whale is the only individual of his species to ever be seen in BC waters.
 It was discovered on Hanson Island in 2003.
 Similar to our Minke, this specimen has been displayed for many years but is in need of some TLC down at Cetacea Contracting!

 Risso's Dolphin

-This adult male Risso’s Dolphin was discovered washed ashore on Chesterman Beach in Tofino, B.C., in January of 2021.
+This adult male Risso’s dolphin was discovered washed ashore on Chesterman Beach in Tofino, B.C., in January of 2021.
 After a necropsy was performed, this large oceanic dolphin was transported to Telegraph Cove where it was sunk off the dock for cleaning.
 The bones are now undergoing chemical degreasing at Cetacea Contracting with Mike deRoos.
 A huge thanks to Paul Cottrell with DFO for securing this rare specimen for the WIC!